lhvy/pipes-rs/README.md

 ## Configuration

-pipes.rs can be configured using TOML located at `~/.config/pipes-rs/config.toml`.
+pipes-rs can be configured using TOML located at `~/.config/pipes-rs/config.toml`.
 The following is an example file with the default settings:

 ```toml